Updated: Dec 8, 2022

-There're a lot of misconceptions that lawyers will take any case, from any client at any time because they are always money hungry.
-Nothing could be further from the truth, an experienced lawyer will also screen clients and avoid those who display some personality characteristics that signal trouble.
+There're a lot of misconceptions that lawyers will take any case from any client at any time because they are always money hungry.
+Nothing could be further from the truth; an experienced, great lawyer will screen his or her clients and avoid those who display some personality characteristics that signal trouble.

 Before you begin your California attorney search, keep these tips in mind to help you increase your chances of finding the best lawyer for your legal case.
-The legal industry can sometimes be very stressful as it is, dealing with courts, deadlines, and a managing a law practice are just some of the responsibilities of a lawyer.
-Avoiding problem clients, regardless of the type of case is always on top of a successful California lawyer's priority list.
+The legal industry can sometimes be very stressful as it is; dealing with courts, deadlines, and managing a law practice are just some of the responsibilities of a lawyer.

-Having said that, these are the type of clients lawyers always try to avoid:
+Having said that, these are the type of clients California lawyers always try to avoid:

-This is usually the same angry client, what's worse, this type of client is driven by revenge and with a false believe of irrational retribution.
+This is usually the same angry client; what's worse, this type of client is driven by revenge and with a false belief of irrational retribution.
 This type of client believes that a "dead man cannot talk" and usually will pursue their opponents driven by rage and anger.
-Clients driven by revenge are usually not satisfied with a case's outcome unless it is what they believe it should be.
+Clients driven by revenge are usually unsatisfied with a case's outcome unless it is what they believe it should be.

-To avoid unreasonable expectations, make sure you go through the list of questions and concerns with your lawyer BEFORE signing a retainer agreement.
-When all cards are on the table from day one, both you and your lawyer will have a clear path and understanding about how your case will progress in a reasonable manner in terms of performance and timelines.
+To avoid unreasonable expectations, make sure you review the list of questions and concerns with your lawyer BEFORE signing a retainer agreement.
+When all cards are on the table from day one, both you and your lawyer will have a clear path and understanding of how your case will progress in a reasonable manner in terms of performance and timelines.

 The Inappropriate One

 You'd be surprised to know how often a lawyer is approached with inappropriate alternate forms of payment for their legal services.
-One thing to keep in mind is that great lawyers will never risk their license to practice law over inappropriate and unwanted suggestions by one of their clients.
+One thing to remember is that great lawyers will never risk their license to practice law over inappropriate and unwanted suggestions by one of their clients.